Rockpods1/bookish-spoon/README.md

 # bookish-spoon
-heavilly inspired from legends game hub lite
+index.html and idea from legends hevilly inspired by legends for my district pls dont advertise
+# i see you